EvaluationContext/evaluationcontext.github.io/_posts/2024-11-19-SVG-Heatmap.md

 ## Log Analytics Query Limits

 Log Analytics has some [query limits](https://learn.microsoft.com/en-us/kusto/concepts/query-limits?view=microsoft-fabric) to be aware of; 64 MB and 500,000 rows.
 This seems to be true even with NoTruncate set.
 To work around this I applied [incremental refresh](https://learn.microsoft.com/en-us/power-bi/connect-data/incremental-refresh-overview), and was able to hydrate daily partitions but not monthly or larger partitions.
 You can incrementally collect these daily partitions, which will roll into the larger partitions over time.
-If your data is bigger you have the option to use the export option to move to blob or some other stoarage, and connect that to Power BI.
+If your data is bigger you have the option to use the export option to move to blob or some other storage, and connect that to Power BI.

 ## xmlaRequestId 00000000-0000-0000-0000-000000000000